 Traveling to Iceland during the summer months means one thing: Puffin season!
 After already getting a glimpse of these adorable orange-beaked birds along the cliffs at Dyrhólaey, I was even more thrilled about making the side trip to Borgarfjörður eystri to get a closer look (without the risk of tumbling over a cliffs edge!)

 Borgarfjörður eystri is a short, wide fjord known for its large colonies of Atlantic puffins, extensive hiking trails and natural beauty.
-Home to about 130 people the small, picturesque seaside village of Bakkagerði is one of the most unique and beautiful villages in Iceland.
+Home to about 130 people the small, picturesque seaside village of Bakkagerði is one of the most unique and beautiful villages in East Iceland.